 14 The Sun Last Longer

-Vitamin D made from being in the sun remains in the body about 4-8 weeks.
+When we make this nutrient from the sun, it remains in the body for about 4-8 weeks.
 When taken as a supplement, it's only around 2-4 weeks.

 15 It Can Help Psoriasis

-Some research suggests vit D can help return cells with psoriasis to their normal state of growth.
+Some research suggests the vitamin can help cells with psoriasis to their normal.

 16 Only UV B Rays Work

 Sunlight is often divided into UVA and UVB rays.
-It's only the UVB rays the skin uses to convert cholesterol into vitamin D.
+It's only the UVB rays the skin uses to convert cholesterol into this nutrient.

 18 Ask For This Blood Test